alanvega/Filesystem-challenge/Readme.md

 ## Run the project without Docker
-You can also manually run the java app just by starting your own mysql server on port `3306` with the configuration on the `application.properties` file, then run the [script.sql](./script.sql) inside the mysql to create the needed tables, run `mvn clean install` and for last run `mvn spring-boot:run` to start the application
+You can also manually run the java app just by starting your own mysql server on port `3306` with the configuration on the `application.properties` file, then run the [script.sql](./script.sql) inside the mysql to create the needed tables, run `mvn clean install` and for last run `mvn spring-boot:run` to start the application.
+The application should start on port 8080.

 _Note that this requires having jdk-17, and maven installed._